daphnetsolissou/sentiment_analysis/README.md

 # Trained models

-I trained two models using the emotions dataset, a Multinomial Naive Bayes model and a Deep Neural Network.
-The Bag-of-Words features extraction technique was used for the training of both models.
+I trained two models using the above mentioned emotion dataset, a Multinomial Naive Bayes model and a Deep Neural Network.
+The
+Bag-of-Words features extraction technique was used for the training of both models.

 The Multinomial NB model achieved train accuracy = 0.87 and test accuracy = 0.7668 on the training/test sets.
 The